mahadi22/Raspberry-pi-script/README.md

 # Raspberry Pi Abount
-This script to show status of Raspberry Pi running on Raspberry Pi OS /  Raspbian.
+This simple script are to show status of Raspberry Pi running on Raspberry Pi OS /  Raspbian.

 # Requirement
 `html2text` and `curl` package